anzalks/LabNotes/README.md

 ---

-#### Note: - _We will NOT include any copyright material or sensitive information (like email address) into this repository.
-Due to privacy reasons, We could not extend further help in Installation/Configuration of Labnotes.
+#### Note: - _We will NOT include any copyright material or sensitive information (like email address) into this repository as well We could not extend further help in Installation/Configuration of Labnotes.
 Any such request will not be entertained.
 User has to arrange or setup their own server._